-We present in this paper an instrument for personality assessment which aims to cover the need for an internationally usable, open access, and differentiated measure at the facet level.
-Two studies are presented, for each one inspects the factor structure of the instrument in a different sample drawn from a different culture (American vs. German).
-In the first study we developed the instrument by confirming a factorial structure found after conducting exploratory and confirmatory factor analyses.
-Using data from the second study, the found structure was confirmed and measurement invariance inspected.

-Reliability indices are provided for the facet scores.
-Furthermore, we use the found facet scores to predict external outcomes and thereby provide evidences of criterion validity.
-We aim to test the following hypothesis, designed to replicate previous findings summarized above:
+The aims of this study were twofold.
+In a first step, we tried to establish a facet structure below the Big Five dimensions starting from a data base as broad as possible.
+This research, in a sense, is a continuation of MacCann, Duckworth, and Roberts (2009), in which the authors used data from the International Personality Item Pool (IPIP) to design a measure of Conscientiousness containing the maximum relevant facet scores possible.
+The same procedure is applied here and some of the same data are used, although for all the Big Five domains.
+In a second step, we aimed at providing evidence regarding reliability, validity, and measurement invariance for the scores of the newly derived personality inventory.

+It has to be stressed that this inventory has been designed to be available for both researchers and practitioners at no cost.
+The items and keys are available in the Appendix.
+Moreover, the inventory has been developed for international use.
+The studies presented here focus on different cultures (American vs. German).

 H1.
-SWL will be best predicted by the composites of Extraversion and Neuroticism.
+SWL will be best predicted by the facets of Extraversion and Neuroticism.

 H1.1.
-Adding the facets will significantly improve the predictions of personality on SWL.
+Adding the facet scores will significantly improve the predictions of personality on SWL.

 H1.2.
 Particularly the facets Confidence (N2) and Positive attitude (E4) will behave similarly to those reported by Schimmack et al. (2004).

 H2.
-Conscientiousness will be the strongest dimension when predicting academic achievement.
+The conscientiousness score will be the strongest dimension when predicting academic achievement.

 H2.1.
 Openness will be related positively but moderately to academic achievement.

 H2.2.
-Facets will add about 10% of additional explained variance to dimensions when predicting academic achievement
+Facet scores will add about 10% of additional explained variance to dimensions when predicting academic achievement

 H3.
-Facets will improve the predictive power of dimensions when predicting school abseentism.
+Facet scores will improve the predictive power of dimensions when predicting school absenteeism.

-To sum up, the aim for this research project was to provide an instrument that can be used in non-clinical but also in clinical research which emphasizes the facet level of the Big Five.

 Methods

-Two different studies are presented in this work.
-The first study uses a sample drawn from the USA bachelor student population.
-The aim was to detect and confirm a model that maximizes the facet space below the Big Five domains.
-Exploratory factor analysis (EFA) was used to identify the number of facets per domain.
-A confirmatory factor analysis (CFA) per facet was specified in order to confirm the item - facet relationship.
-An exploratory structural equation model (ESEM) was applied to test a full model in which the facets serve as indicators of the Big Five domains.
-ESEM has gained reputation in the personality field, where the independent cluster model may not capture the complexity of the constructs measured (Marsh et al., 2010).
-Finally, reliability estimates for the facet scores and test-criterion correlations will be computed.

-The second sample is a sample representative for the German speaking population of Germany, Austria, and Switzerland.
-The aim for the second study was to replicate the structure found in study one, plus assess the degree of measurement invariance of the proposed model.

 Study 1 - US-American Sample

 Participants

 : The sample consisted of 722 American undergraduate students (59.30% male) who participated voluntarily.
 The mean age was 21.60 years (SD = 5.90).
-Students were emailed a link to a computerized assessment battery that included the IPIP items as well as several other tests not reported in this paper.
-The data set was randomly split into two equally sized samples.
-Both samples were matched in relation to missing values, outliers and extreme values.
-In Sample 1 the mean age was 21.80 years (SD= 6.30), in Sample 2 the mean age was 21.50 years (SD=5.60).
+Students were emailed the link to a computerized assessment battery that included the IPIP items as well as several other tests not reported in this paper.
+The data set was randomly split into two equally sized subsamples.
+Both subsamples were matched in relation to missing values, outliers, and extreme values.
+In subsample 1 the mean age was 21.80 years (SD= 6.30), in subsample 2 the mean age was 21.50 years (SD=5.60).

 Measures